Mighty Fine Logo

 Keep it secure

-Plugins can create vulnerabilities if they are poorly coded or not updated on a regular basis.
-As we mentioned before, that’s why we generally only use paid plugins from known and reputable entities.
-There are a number of security solutions for WordPress.
+There are many security solutions for WordPress.
 One that’s commonly used is WordFence.
-They have been in the industry a long time and have a proven track record.
+They have been in the industry for a long time and have a proven track record.
 The other option is a CDN-based security tool like Securi.
-You not only get security but you’ll also get a speed boost because it’s operated on a CDN network
+You not only get security, but you’ll also get a speed boost because it’s operated on a CDN network

 Search Engine Optimization